irshadbhat/litcm/README.md

 	    gunzip blm_models/*

-    2. Move to convertor-indic-1.4.9 directory and copy its path using pwd command to the .bashrc file as shown below:

-	    export convertorIndic="path"
-	    e.g.
-	    export convertorIndic="/home/irshad/LIT/convertor-indic-1.4.9"

 ### How to use ??

-    python lang_idf_tran.py -f inputfile -t[optional] 'tel tam hin' -o[optional] T
+    python lang_idf_tran.py --i inputfile --o[optional] outputfile -l[optional] 'hin tel eng' -t[optional] T

-Second argument (-t) is optional and is a subset of eight language tags; {hin, ban, guj, tam, mal, kan, tel, eng}.
+Language argument (-l) is optional and is a subset of eight language tags; {hin, ban, guj, tam, mal, kan, tel, eng}.

-Pass second agrument if there is a prior knowledge that only certain languages are present in the text.
+Pass language agrument if there is a prior knowledge that only certain languages are present in the text.
 The languages passed should be from the given set of eight languages, enclosed in quotes and each language tag seperated by a space as shown.

-Third (-o) arguments is also optional.
-Set the third argument to T to include transliteration of Indic words to their native scripts as well.
+Transliteration arguments (-t) is also optional.
+Set this argument to T to back transliterate identified Indic words to their native scripts.